 Video of the Day

-Technically a biennial plant (a flowering plant that takes two years to undergo its full life cycle), Swiss chard is grown as an annual.
-The plants grow to a height of 16 inches tall, featuring large green leaves atop colorful stalks.
+The good news is that you can grow Swiss chard yourself, and it's incredibly simple.
 Chard grows easily and is generally free of pests and diseases, making it an excellent crop for beginner veggie gardeners and those who want hassle-free homegrown veggies.

 Best Uses for Swiss Chard

 Some gardeners dislike the taste of chard but grow it anyway for a pop of color in the garden.
 Chard stems come in a kaleidoscope of colors, including red, yellow and orange.
-These colors are extremely vivid and shine brightly in the garden.
+These colors are extremely vivid and shine brightly in the garden, resulting in cultivar names such as 'Bright Lights' and 'Northern Lights.'
 Chard grows well in containers too, making it an excellent choice for those who garden on apartment balconies or in small yards.